acr31/features-javac/README.md

 ## Download

-Latest version built from HEAD: https://storage.googleapis.com/features-javac/features-javac-latest.jar
+Latest extrator version built from HEAD: https://storage.googleapis.com/features-javac/features-javac-extractor-latest.jar

 ## How to extract the graph features